1256-bits/curses-txt-reader/README.md

 Simple ncurses based plain text reader written in python.
  - [x] Reads text from pipes.
  - [x] Reads text from file
- - [ ] Wrap text at 80 characters to avoid overflow
+ - [x] Wrap text at 80 characters to avoid overflow Fix bugs:
+ - [ ] The window fails to initiate properly if the longest line exceeds the maximum available width